Jonathan Haidt: Political views

-Haidt describes how he began to study political psychology in order to help the Democratic Party win more elections, and argues that each of the major political groups—conservatives, progressives, and libertarians—have valuable insights and that truth and good policy emerge from the contest of ideas.
-Haidt's first essay in this area was titled "What Makes People Vote Republican?"
-Since 2012, Haidt has referred to himself as a political centrist.

-Haidt has participated in efforts to reduce political polarization in the United States.
+Haidt has referred to himself as a political centrist, and expressed a desire to reduce political polarization in the United States.
 In 2007, he founded the website CivilPolitics.org, a clearinghouse for research on political civility.
-He is on the advisory boards of RepresentUs, a non-partisan anti-corruption organization; and Braver Angels, a bipartisan group working to reduce political polarization.

 In a 2011 Ted talk, Haidt argued that liberals and conservatives differ in their value systems and that disciplines like psychology have biases against conservative viewpoints.

-In 2019, Haidt argued that there is a "very good chance American democracy will fail, that in the next 30 years we will have a catastrophic failure of our democracy".
+In 2019, Haidt argued that there is a "very good chance American democracy will fail, that in the next 30 years we will have a catastrophic failure of our democracy" citing political polarization and the "culture war".

+In 2022 Haidt resigned from the Society for Personality and Social Psychology after refusing to write an equity, inclusion, and anti-racism statement, which the Society requires presenters at its annual research conference to submit.

+Haidt was a speaker at an event at The Heritage Foundation in October 2025, where he encouraged parents and policy makers to continue pushing their school boards and state legislators for "bell-to-bell" cellphone bans in schools.

+He has suggested that the underrepresentation of women in STEM fields is due to an innate difference in interests between men and women, and that the disparity is not necessarily an indication of discrimination.
+Haidt believes that "trigger warnings, affirmative action and accusations of sexist disparities weaken students through 'special treatment'".

+Haidt is a member of the advisory board of the University of Austin, an unaccredited, "anti-woke", conservative organization.